An open concept spanish living room in santa barbara | jeff doubét | creating spanish style homes® | jeff doubét | creating spanish style homes®

 Spanish-style living room with dark stained wood ceiling beams in a Santa Barbara, California home.

-This is looking from the kitchen, across the great room to the master bedroom hall.
+This is a view looking from the kitchen, across the great room—to the master bedroom hall.

 A solid Alder wood door opens to a corbel detailed hallway passage in a Santa Barbara, California Spanish-style home.

-I hope you found this project helpful.
-More projects with Spanish corbels, HERE.
+If you found this project helpful, here are more projects with Spanish corbels.

 An open concept living room adjacent to a kitchen in a Santa Barbara, California home.